Low-energy effective description of dark $Sp(4)$ theories: Chiral Lagrangian for degenerate fermion masses

 In this section we show how to include the spin-1 composite states in the ``anomalous'' dark sector interactions induced by the WZW action.
 In the spirit of the construction above, it is clear that the action \eqref{eq:WZW} alone is not ``gauge-invariant'' and additional terms must be added to restore invariance; they may be obtained iteratively by the Noether method.

-To proceed, and following~\cite{Meissner:1987ge}, we first define the fields \footnote{Unlike in QCD~\cite{Meissner:1987ge} field $L$($R$) does not transform as a nonet under the left(right)-handed part of the chiral symmetry.
+To proceed, we use the Hidden Local Symmetry framework, and following~\cite{Meissner:1987ge, Bando:1984ej}, we first define the fields \footnote{Unlike in QCD~\cite{Meissner:1987ge} field $L$($R$) does not transform as a nonet under the left(right)-handed part of the chiral symmetry.
 Our considered theory possesses an enlarged flavour symmetry, and we consider only the two-flavour case.
 We use this notation only to save space, and for some consistency with the literature.}

 with $d\Sigma = dx^\mu \partial_\mu \Sigma $, in terms of which the WZW action may be rewritten in the compact form,

 with $C$ the prefactor of the integral in \eqref{eq:WZW}.
 We recall that the chiral field transforms as $\Sigma \rightarrow U \Sigma U^T$ with $U \in \spfour$.
 Restricting our focus to the lighter spin-1 ten-plet, infinitesimally, $U$ is given by $\mathds{1} + i G + \dots$ with $G = G^a T^a,\ a=6,\dots,15 $ an element of the Lie algebra; the generators are given in App.~\ref{app:SU(4)_Sp(4)_algebra}.
 The infinitesimal transformation is then